ss-sun/right-for-the-wrong-reason/README.md

 Official implementation for MICCAI 2023 paper: **Right for the Wrong Reason: Can Interpretable ML Techniques Detect Spurious Correlations?**
 [Arxiv Paper](https://arxiv.org/abs/2307.12344)

+**Note**: For any questions regarding the paper and code, contact Susu Sun with susu.sun@uni-tuebingen.de.

 ## Overview of Experiment settings
 We performed a rigorous evaluation of post-hoc explanations and inherently interpretable techniques for the detection of spurious correlations in a medical imaging task.
 * We designed three kinds of spurious signals named "Tag", "Hyperintensities" and "Obstruction" and contaminated the positive samples in the train set with ratios of 0%, 20%, 50%, 80%, and 100%.